-5.2.2 Ordinary watercourses
+5.2.2 Ordinary Watercourse

-Ordinary watercourses are any watercourse not designated as Main River, e.g. the River Mersey.
-These watercourses can vary in size considerably and can include rivers and streams and all ditches, drains, cuts, culverts, dikes, sluices, sewers (other than public sewers within the meaning of the Water Industry Act 1991) and passages, through which water flows.
+Ordinary Watercourses are any watercourse not designated as Main River.
+These watercourses can vary in size considerably and can include rivers and streams and all ditches, drains, cuts, culverts, dykes, sluices, sewers (other than public sewers within the meaning of the Water Industry Act 1991) and passages, through which water flows.

-LLFAs have statutory permissive powers to carry out flood risk management work on ordinary watercourses, including Arrowe, Prenton, Greasby, Clatter, Newton and Dibbinsdale Brooks, and Raby Mere.
-The LLFA also have a regulatory role to ensure flood risk from activities on ordinary watercourses do not increase flood risk.
+LLFAs, district councils and internal drainage boards have statutory permissive powers to carry out flood risk management work on ordinary watercourses, including on stretches of the Arrowe, Prenton, Greasby, Clatter, Newton and Dibbinsdale Brooks, and Raby Mere that are not designated Main Rivers.
+The LLFA also has a regulatory role to ensure flood risk from activities on ordinary watercourses do not increase flood risk.